 If legal exclusions are up, then that might suggest schools have suddenly discovered the legal guidance, and that a fall in illegal exclusions would follow.
 Equally, it might suggest a greater use of exclusion, and this may well be reflected in a comparative rise in illegal exclusions, too.

 The tales of increases in illegal exclusion would suggest the latter is correct and that is particularly true for students with special educational needs and disability (SEND).
 Just over half of all incidences of official permanent and fixed-term exclusion involve children with SEND.
-Barney Angliss, who runs the SEND advocacy website Special Needs Jungle, and who works as a consultant for schools, local authorities and parents on SEND issues, says these vulnerable young people are common victims of illegal exclusion – and that incidents are on the rise.
+Barney Angliss, a columnist for the SEND advocacy website Special Needs Jungle, and who works as a consultant for schools, local authorities and parents on SEND issues, says these vulnerable young people are common victims of illegal exclusion – and that incidents are on the rise.

 “Schools are underresourced when it comes to providing support for children with SEND; it is the worst it has been in 26 years of doing this job,” he explains.
 “But their reaction to this is to make it very clear that they cannot provide for these children – that it is too complex, that it takes too much time – and they make it very clear that a move would be better for these young people.
 The parents know the signs: they have been there before, as these children get passed between schools all the time.
 And because of that, the parent tends not to fight it.
 Illegal exclusions like this are happening more and more.”